sohanpatil1/sharedStorage/design.md

     - Device decrypts data received at location.
     - Device cross checks data size and lets server know.
     - Server ends job when destination shares data size.
 (Potential for hacking)

+Incorrect destination or incorrect packet received should be notified to the server from the client.